geoffreyweal/Literature_Mining_Tutorial/README.md

 * Victoria University of Wellington, Wellington, New Zealand
 * The MacDiarmid Institute for Advanced Materials and Nanotechnology, Wellington, New Zealand
-* Centre of Integrated Data Materials Science, Yoshida-Ushinomiya-cho, Sakyo-ku, Kyoto
+* Centre of Integrated Data Materials Science, Yoshida-Ushinomiya-cho, Sakyo-ku, Kyoto, Japan

 ## What is this Literature Mining Tutorial About